Have you ever wondered how fantastic it would have been if you had superpowers?

 You must have noticed that once the bad guys are defeated, they return with more groundwork which makes it more difficult for the Heroes to beat them every time with the same technique.

 To save the day, they need to come up with different ideas.
-The professional life isn’t very different from this.
+Professional life isn’t very different from this.
 The same solution may not work for all the problems.
 You need to be creative in your efforts to find a fresh solution to the problems.

 Superheroes don’t just go on using the same techniques to fight crime and save people from dangers.
 They improvise and think out of the box, and so should you.
 Your job may not involve stopping an evil mastermind from conquering the world, but you can amp up your professional career and be the reason for the success of your organization by being creative.

 5. Be an Eternal Optimist